Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Related Works

 \subsection{Minimax Optimization}

-Minimax optimization recently has been widely applied in many machine learning problems such as adversarial training \citep{goodfellow2014generative,liu2019towards}, reinforcement learning \citep{zhang2019multi,zhang2020model}, and distribution learning \citep{razaviyayn2020nonconvex}.
-At the same time, many efficient min-max methods \citep{rafique2018non,lin2019gradient,nouiehed2019solving,thekumparampil2019efficient,lin2020near,yang2020global,ostrovskii2020efficient, yan2020sharp,xu2020enhanced,luo2020stochastic,xu2020unified,boct2020alternating,huang2020accelerated} have been proposed for solving these minimax optimization problems.
-For example, \cite{thekumparampil2019efficient} have proposed a class of efficient dual implicit accelerated gradient algorithms to solve smooth min-max optimization. \cite{lin2019gradient} have proposed a class of efficient gradient decent ascent methods for non-convex minimax optimization.
-Subsequently, accelerated first-order algorithms \cite{lin2020near} have been proposed for minimax optimization. \cite{xu2020unified} have proposed a unified single-loop alternating gradient projection algorithm for (non)convex-(non)concave minimax problems. \cite{ostrovskii2020efficient} have proposed an efficient algorithm for finding first-order Nash equilibria in nonconvex concave minimax problems. \cite{xu2020enhanced,luo2020stochastic} have proposed a class of fast stochastic variance-reduced GDA algorithms to solve the stochastic minimax problems.
-More recently, \cite{huang2020accelerated} have presented a class of new momentum-based first-order and zeroth-order descent ascent method for the nonconvex strongly concave minimax problems.
+Minimax optimization \cite{razaviyayn2020nonconvex} recently has been widely applied in many machine learning problems such as adversarial training \cite{goodfellow2014generative}, reinforcement learning \cite{zhang2020model}, and robust federated learning \cite{deng2020distributionally}.
+Meanwhile, many efficient minimax methods \cite{lin2019gradient,nouiehed2019solving,thekumparampil2019efficient,lin2020near,lu2020hybrid,yang2020global,yang2020catalyst,zhang2021complexity, yan2020sharp,luo2020stochastic,chen2021proximal,huang2021efficient,huang2022accelerated} have been proposed for solving these minimax optimization problems.
+For example, \cite{thekumparampil2019efficient} proposed a class of efficient dual implicit accelerated gradient algorithms to solve smooth minimax optimization. \cite{lin2019gradient} studied the convergence properties of the gradient decent ascent (GDA) methods for nonconvex minimax optimization.
+Subsequently, the accelerated GDA algorithms \cite{lin2020near} have been proposed for minimax optimization.
+Meanwhile, \cite{yang2020catalyst} presented a catalyst accelerated framework for minimax optimization.
+Moreover, \cite{luo2020stochastic,huang2022accelerated} proposed some faster stochastic variance-reduced GDA algorithms to solve the stochastic nonconvex-strongly-concave minimax problems. \cite{yang2020global} studied the convergence propoerties of GDA methods for solving a class of nonconvex-nonconcave minimax problems.
+More recently, a class of efficient mirror descent ascent algorithms \cite{huang2021efficient} have been proposed for nonconvex nonsmooth minimax optimization.